Yanirw/docker-react/README.md

 ### Project Structure - the CI/CD process:

 ![image](https://user-images.githubusercontent.com/117165801/227231485-785f781f-481b-47cb-b2cf-0d4177969da6.png)

 Steps:

-1. Whenever a developer issues a new Pull request in github, Travis CI will run tests over the codebase and report back if all the checks have passed.
+1. Whenever a developer issues a new Pull request in GitHub, Travis CI will run tests over the codebase and report back if all the checks have passed.
-2. As soon as a developer merges the new changes of the application to the main branch, Travis CI will automatically run tests(again), then build the Docker image for the React app and finally deploy the app in containers over to AWS Elastic Beanstalk.
+2. As soon as a developer merges the new changes of the application to the main branch, Travis CI will automatically run tests again, then build the Docker image for the React app, and finally deploy the app in containers over to AWS Elastic Beanstalk.

    The **'Dockerfile'** and **'docker-compose.yml'** files contain the necessary configuration for building and running the Docker containers.
    The **'.travis.yml'** file defines the build and deploy stages for Travis CI.